Amanda Walsh

-Amanda Walsh (born October 3, 1981) is a Canadian actress, writer, and former VJ for the Canadian television station MuchMusic.
+Amanda Walsh is a Canadian actress, writer, and former VJ for the Canadian television station MuchMusic.

 Early life

 Walsh was born in Rigaud, Quebec.
 She went to Hudson High School, in Hudson, Quebec.

 Career

-Walsh started her acting career "acting" out of border-crossing scenarios at the Canada Customs college in her hometown of Rigaud.
 Walsh began working as a professional actor at age 12.
 She has dabbled in sketches and stand-up comedy, with numerous TV appearances.
 She won a gold medal win at the 2000 Improv Games in Quebec as a member of the "8 People" troupe.
-An honours graduate from John Abbott College, Creative Arts program (in Ste.
-Anne de Bellevue), she maintains an interest in TV production and music, and at 16 co-produced a documentary on the swing revival.
-Between acting jobs, open mic nights doing stand-up, creating video comedies with her friends, and learning to play the fiddle, she held a part-time job as a waitress in Hudson, Quebec.

-She co-starred in the straight-to-video film WarGames: The Dead Code (2008).
-She was also in an episode of Are You Afraid of the Dark?
+She is a graduate from John Abbott College, Creative Arts program.